kvenn/turnstile-android/README.md

 ## Why?
 Although there are many phenomenal task queue libraries that exist for Android, we created this one to accommodate a broader requirement.
 While implementing upload and download for Vimeo, we found we needed more control over the state of our tasks which other libraries couldn't accommodate.
 There are many common [features](#features) that every task queue will have, but you may still want the flexibilty to determine how, why, and when your tasks are run.
 This library provides that flexibility while removing a majority of the boilerplate.
 It's easy to use for a simple case and extensible for a more custom [use case](#use-cases).

+## Other Library Options
+If you don't think you'll benefit from the customizability of this library, there are other options that each provide different advantages (this list is not exhaustive).

+* android-priority-jobqueue
+    - Pros: Most of the [features above](#features).
+Additionally has prioritization of jobs, job delay, load balancing, and grouping
+    - Cons: Doesn't run in a Service (dies with your application).
+It's difficult to extend or customize.
+* tape
+    - Pros: Most of the [features above](#features).
+Very easy to implement for simple tasks.
+    - Cons: No progress broadcasting or awareness of network.
+It's difficult to extend or customize.
+* robospice
+    - Pros: Good for long running network requests.
+    - Cons: It's difficult to extend or customize.
+It also has a limited feature set.

+## Use Cases
+* Upload/download
+* Image/video processing
+* Batching important network requests when offline
+    - Analytics
+    - Messaging applications
+* Long running background server syncing

 ## Getting Started
 For a more in depth look at the usage, refer to the [example Android app](example).
 The example project includes implementation of all of the below features.